Why your Roomba takes a weird path to keep your floors clean

 We've conducted straight-line, cleaning performance-based tests for robot vacuums in the past, but that really only tells part of the picture about how well a robot vacuum will clean your home.
 How well it can navigate a space, how much area it actually covers and how long it takes are all important factors, too.

-To help us capture that information, we built an industry-standard testing room, as specified by the International Electrotechnical Commission (IEC), the international standards body that, among other things, governs robot vacuum testing methods for manufacturers.
+To help us capture that information, we built an industry-standard testing room, as specified by the International Electrotechnical Commission, the international standards body that, among other things, governs robot vacuum testing methods for manufacturers.

 Inside our test room are objects and challenges designed to mimic what a robot will encounter as it cleans a room.
 That includes constructs designed to mimic large furniture like sofas or dressers, smaller objects like lamps or table and chair legs, and even surface irregularities like carpets, transitions between flooring and electrical cords.